LiaScript/LiaScript/assets/ReadMe.md

                                    --{{0}}--
-To define animations and transitions, you can use the animate.css notation, simply place an animation definition after the effect number, as it is done within the examples.
+To define animations and transitions, you can use the animate.css notation, simply place an animation definition within the comment tag after the effects, as it is done within the examples.

 See https://daneden.github.io/animate.css for more animation effects.